alexUXUI/react-wordpress-docker/README.md

 If you want to just start the container use `docker-compose up`

-# TODO
+# TODO ✅

-- Deploy to AWS
+## Deploy to AWS
+  - Find a good hosting stratedgy that makes sense for our needs
+  - t2 micros for EC2 and RDS
-- Set up CI / CD
+## Set up CI / CD
+  - use AWS codepipline to store our code in an S3 bucket and build it when we publish new changes
+  - *Or* automate the deploy any way possible - Jenkins, travis, etc.
+## Docker
-- Make docker build and watch the .scss files
+  - build and watch the .scss files
+  - Consolidate to one docker-compose.yml at root of project that builds both the react app and the wordpress cms